fabschurt/silex-provider-captcha/README.md

 ### Captcha form field

 In most cases, you’ll want to use a captcha to secure a form.
-This is made easy thanks to the provided `FabSchurt\Silex\Provider\Captcha\Form\Type\CaptchaType`.
+This is made easy thanks to the provided `Form\Type\CaptchaType` class.
 This form type has preconfigured default validation rules&nbsp;:

 * it should not be blank
 * its value should match the captcha phrase currently stored in session

-There’s a default form view widget provided for this form type, which should cover most use cases.
+There’s a default Twig form view widget provided for the form type (loaded from `src/Resources/views/captcha_block.html.twig`)&nbsp;; it should cover most use cases.
+The widget is automatically registered with the Twig service, so you don’t have anything special to do for your application to use it.

 ## Customization